MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provisioning-apply-package.md

 > - You can interrupt a long-running provisioning process by pressing ESC.

 > [!TIP]
-> In addition to the methods below, you can use the PowerShell cmdlet [Install-ProvisioningPackage](/powershell/module/provisioning/Install-ProvisioningPackage) with `-LogsDirectoryPath` to get logs for the operation.
+> In addition to the following methods, you can use the PowerShell cmdlet [Install-ProvisioningPackage](/powershell/module/provisioning/Install-ProvisioningPackage) with `-LogsDirectoryPath` to get logs for the operation.

 ## During initial setup